zowe/docs-site/docs/user-guide/api-mediation/configuration-rate-limiter.md

                 rateLimiterRefillDuration: 1
                 servicesToLimitRequestRate: apicatalog
 ```
-In simple terms, this rate-limiting configuration allows to control how many requests users can make to specified services and how quickly their request allowance renews, promoting fair access and better overall system stability.
+You configured the properties of the rate limiter for the API Catalog, thereby improving user accessibility and overall system stability.